Hydrangeas are easy-to-grow, beautiful, hardy garden shrubs that add color and texture to your landscape.

 How To Propagate Hydrangeas

 Hydrangeas grow easily from cuttings or using a method called layering.
-Here are some simple instructions for two common methods of hydrangea propagation.
+Here are some simple instructions for two common methods of propagation.

 How to Grow Hydrangeas from Cuttings